clasqm/yabasiclibs/linuxmisc/README.md

 # linuxmisclib.yab

 A yabasic library (c) Michel Clasquin-Johnson 2018.
-Licensed accordingto the MIT license.
+Licensed according to the MIT license.

 If you are reading this as a man page, be advised that you can see it in glorious HTML, with pictures even, at https://clasqm.github.io/